Summit8000

 The mountain’s appeal lies in its combination of stunning beauty, high-altitude adventure, and achievable summit for experienced trekkers and mountaineers alike.

-Witness the Turquoise Goddess along with the ice and snow with the photogenic landscapes
+• Witness the Turquoise Goddess alongside ice and snow in the photogenic landscapes.

-· Walk via the picturesque valleys, Sherpa villages, and pristine glaciers
+• Walk through the picturesque valleys, Sherpa villages, and pristine glaciers.

 Cho Oyu Climbing peak route